The Pacific Institute promotes various grants and prizes in Pacific Studies at the ANU, including:

 The Pacific Institute Publication Subsidy Grant

 The Pacific Institute promotes various grants and prizes in Pacific Studies at the ANU.
 Our publication subsidy grants totalling $2,500 is provided every year to assist in the publication of a scholarly work (which could be a journal article, a chapter or a book) of high quality and substantially within the field of Pacific Studies, defined to include Polynesia, Micronesia and Melanesia including West Papua, but also covering the relationship of the Pacific region to other parts of the world All applications are assessed by a subcommittee of the Pacific Institute board.

-- ANU staff and students are eligible to apply, as well as Visiting Fellows from the Pacific and elsewhere;
+ANU staff and students are eligible to apply, as well as relevant Visiting Fellows.

-- No grant will be given if there are upfront royalties or other upfront payments resulting from publication.
-Grants are not retrospective for already published works beyond the date of the previous round;
+Please note no grant will be given if there are upfront royalties or other upfront payments resulting from publication.
+Grants are not retrospective for already published works beyond the date of the previous round.